tsedio/tsed-vite-react-movies-demo/docs/readme.md

 ## Step 3: Create the Vite application

-The package folder where we host the client-side code will be located here `packages/app`.
+The package folder where we host the client-side code will be located at `packages/app`.

-Create a new `packages/app` folder and init the Vite app, using the CLI:
+Create a new `packages/app` folder and initialize the Vite app, using the CLI:

 ```bash
 mkdir packages/app